-A. During the review of master plans and tentative subdivision maps, pPark accessibility will be analyzed, during the review of master plans and tentative subdivision maps.
+A. Park accessibility will be analyzed, during the review of master plans and tentative subdivision maps.
 (DEPARTMENT OF HEALTH SERVICES, PLANNING AND ENVIRONMENTAL REVIEW)

 Implementation Measure (EJ Communities)

 B. The County will support efforts through analysis and public comments to identify neighborhoods in Environmental Justice Communities that lack access to public parks and identify vacant land that could be used for public parks.
 The County will also support efforts to contact recreation and park districts to advocate for public parks or alternative permanent or temporary facilities (such as pocket parks or pop-up parks) in neighborhoods that lack access to public parks.
 (PLANNING AND ENVIRONMENTAL REVIEW)